 If that still does not solve the problem, chances are your stepper motor does not have enough power, which is preventing it from overcoming the pressure required during extruding.

 Here, what you can do is open up the control panel and find where the extruder motor connects to the mainboard.

 Next to the connector, you’ll see a little variable resistor that looks like a small Phillips screw head.

 Turning the resistor clockwise will increase the voltage flowing to the stepper motor and give it more juice to push more filament out.

-I really don’t recommend trying this first as the motor is usually well calibrated out of the box, but there may be rare cases where you’ll have to try this.
+I really don’t recommend trying this unless you know what you’re doing (and have tried everything) as the motor is usually well calibrated out of the box.
+But there may be rare cases where you’ll have to try this.

 How do you know if your extruder is too tight?